 U.S. 60 used to be merged with U.S. 70 and 89 for its entire length through the metropolitan area, but both routes have since been decommissioned.
 U.S. 70 was the first to go, since it duplicated U.S. 60 from Los Angeles east to Globe.
 U.S. 89 was decommissioned at the same time U.S. 60 was moved from Main Street / Apache Trail onto the Superstition Freeway (former Arizona 360).
 U.S. 80 was also merged with U.S. 60 between downtown and Florence Junction via Apache Junction.

-Arizona 24 is the proposed Gateway Freeway, designed to serve Southeastern Maricopa County and Pinal County.
-The route is currently under study between Loop 202 near Williams Gateway Airport, and will eventually travel east to meet US 60.
+Arizona 24 is the Gateway Freeway, designed to serve Southeastern Maricopa County and Pinal County.
+The route currently spurs between Loop 202 and Ellsworth Road in Mesa, and will eventually travel east to meet Ironwood Drive along the Maricopa-Pinal County line.
 Arizona 24 had an original proposed highway number of 802.

 Arizona 50 is a cancelled freeway that would have traveled east-west between Loop 101 and Arizona 51 along an alignment approximately four miles north of Interstate 10 and Loop 202.
 The Freeway was cancelled in 1993, due to funding shortfalls.